r-gould/r-gould.github.io/_posts/2024-09-23-variational-perception-action.markdown

 ### Introduction

 This post aims to derive a variational Bayesian framework for perception, action, and learning from first principles.
-It appears that a variational formalism has the potential to shed light on ad-hoc choices used in practice, specifically in the context of RL; indeed, max-entropy RL has been justified through a Bayesian lens [1, 2].
+It appears that a variational formalism has the potential to shed light on ad-hoc choices used in practice, specifically in the context of RL; indeed, max-entropy RL has been justified through a variational lens [1, 2].
 We will see that the notion of entropy regularization (as in SAC) and penalizing policy drift (as in PPO) emerge from this framework.
-Further, a variational framework results in a natural unification of both model-based and model-free RL, featuring both representation learning \& decision-making on the basis of these learned representations, in a manner analogous to "World models" [3].
+Further, a variational framework results in a natural unification of both model-based and model-free RL, featuring both representation learning & decision-making on the basis of these learned representations, in a manner analogous to "World models" [3].
 We will also see that, under certain assumptions, we obtain an alternative credit assignment scheme to backpropagation, called predictive coding [6, 7].
 Backpropagation suffers from catastrophic interference [4] and has limited biological plausibility [5], whereas predictive coding -- a biologically-plausible credit assignment scheme -- has been observed to outperform backpropagation at continual learning tasks -- alleviating catastrophic interference to some degree [6] -- and at small batch sizes [8] (i.e. biologically relevant contexts).

-The framework presented here differs from previous work: [1] describes an agent's preference via binary optimality variables whose distribution is defined in terms of reward, and does not result in a policy drift term (present in PPO), whereas here we will represent an agent's preferences via a distribution over policies defined in terms of value (i.e. total reward), from which a policy drift term naturally emerges.
+The framework presented here differs from previous work: [1] describes an agent's preference via binary optimality variables whose distribution is defined in terms of reward, and does not result in a policy drift term (present in PPO), whereas here we will represent an agent's preferences via a distribution over policies defined in terms of value (i.e. total reward), and a policy drift term naturally emerges.
 There is also the topic of active inference [9] which aims to formulate action-selection as inference, however it appears that central claims -- such as the minimization of the "expected free energy" -- lack a solid theoretical justification, as highlighted by [10, 11].

 ### Variational framework for perception & action